pygame-community/pygame-ce/docs/README.md

      ^ One way to do this is to fork and use a Git client to make that a local repository.
 - Implement your idea.
 - Follow the steps in "Generating the Documentation" above.
-     ^ This is important to test that your changes work well
+     ^ This is important to test that your changes work well.
 - Commit your changes, create a pull request.

 ## Documentation Style